yokoffing/NextDNS-Config/README.md

 ### Native Tracking Protection
 :radioactive: *Enabling may cause breakage (unlikely)*

-Add these according to what device brands you use; there is no advantage to adding brands you don't own.
+Add these brands according to what devices you use; there is no advantage to adding brands you don't own.
 Here are common examples (USA):

 	Samsung
 	Amazon Alexa